 Architecture

-BeeAI enables a local-first experience, running all agents on your laptop for full data control and seamless integration with local inference engines like ollama.
+BeeAI enables a local-first experience, running all agents on your laptop for full data control and seamless integration with local inference engines like ollama

 The platform is made up of several core concepts as shown in the following diagram:

-For details on registering providers, see providers.
+For details on registering agents, see agents.

 BeeAI Server